-Completion of 36 units of approved courses: A minimum GPA of 3.5 must be maintained in these courses throughout the period of study for the PhD.
+- Completion of 36 units of approved courses: A minimum GPA of 3.5 must be maintained in these courses throughout the period of study for the PhD.
 Students must earn a B- or better in these courses.
 These classes must be completed prior to the Dissertation Defense Examination.
 These classes can be used simultaneously to meet the requirements of a Master's Degree.
 Choice of courses is subject to approval by the student's faculty advisor.
-Students are required to record these courses on the official PhD Study Plan, which can be found here:
+Students are required to record these courses on the official PhD Study Plan. - PhD Plan